liblouis/liblouis/python/README.md

 ```console
 python3 setup.py install
 ```
-*  You can now test the tests, as above, from within your virtual environemnt.
+*  You can now run the tests, as above, from within your virtual environemnt.